How do I clear bad debtors onto ledgers?

 This is box title

-17. Enter the same number in the field “no.” as you did in step 5.
+21. Enter the same information in the “no.” field as you did in step 8.

 The invoice is now completely processed and the invoice is no longer outstanding on the client file, with the VAT split out into a separate ledger to claim on later on.